artifactD/CTE-For-Monkeys/courses/course-1-Intro-Poshc2-ParrotOS/step1-parrot.md

 # Lateral Movement

+**Only if you have more than one victim machine.
+If you don't, skip to Step 2**

 Now lets run a `sharpview` to enumerate the network to conduct lateral movement
 ```
 sharpview
 ```
 > Read more on sharpview [here](https://academy.hackthebox.com/course/preview/active-directory-powerview/powerviewsharpview-overview--usage)

-We can us the enumeration script to identify the next workstation to laterally move to
+We can use the enumeration script to identify the next workstation to laterally move to

 ```
 resolveip <127.0.0.1>